King (2002 film)

-King is a 2002 Indian Tamil-language film directed by Prabhu Solomon and produced by Krishnakanth.
+King is a 2002 Indian Tamil-language film directed by Prabhu Solomon.
 The film stars Vikram and Sneha, while Vadivelu, Nassar, Janagaraj, and Santhana Bharathi play supporting roles.
 Dhina scored the music, G. Ramesh handled the cinematography and Suresh Urs edited the film.
 It released on 6 September 2002.

 Plot

 Raja Krishnamoorthy is the only son of Shanmugam, and they live in Hong Kong.
 One day while travelling, their car meets with an accident, and both get admitted to the hospital.
 Dr. Cheenu is their family doctor who diagnoses their blood and finds that Shanmugam is infected with multiple sclerosis.
 Cheenu, being a close friend of Shanmugam, tells Raja that Shanmugam's life is expected to last for 60 days and requests Raja to keep his father happy, to which Raja agrees.

 Raja insists that his father get back to India to meet his family.
 A small flashback is shown where Shanmugam married a girl by his choice against his family's wishes, which made him leave home with his wife.
 Shanmugam relocated to Hong Kong and set up a business there.
 Shanmugam's wife died when Raja was born, and Shanmugam took care of Raja afterward.
 Raja knows that his father longs to meet his family again, so he decides to get the family united.
 Raja and Shanmugam leave to India to meet their family members.
 Everyone in the family is surprised upon seeing Shanmugam.
 They share some memories with him, except his father, who is still angry at him.
 Raja, on the other, hand is skilled in magic tricks and mimicry and impresses everyone in the family with his skills.

 Tamil is the daughter of Murthy who was a close friend of Shanmugam.
 Being orphaned, she lives with the family.
 She is responsible, loved by everyone in the family, and also takes care of everyone with love and affection.
 Raja decides to love Tamil after knowing that his father likes her.
 Raja proposes his love to Tamil, but she declines and says she will marry only the man as per their family's wish.
 Raja creates a scene that Shanmugam's father should talk with Shanmugam, and if not, Raja will commit suicide.
 Shanmugam also gets united with his father.